 3. Use it to hit reset on your stroke and swim practice.
 We all have those swim workouts where we can’t seem to find our stroke.
 The water slips right through our fingers, and our usually gorgeous technique feels sloppy, hopeless or lost.
 Sculling takes things back to basics, reinvigorating your feel for the water and helping you rediscover your technique.

 4. Use a snorkel.
-There’s about a kajillion reasons to use a swimmer’s snorkel, from making a Darth Vader voice to helping balance out your stroke.
+There are about a kajillion reasons to use a swimmer’s snorkel, from making a Darth Vader voice to helping balance out your stroke.
 Wearing a snorkel while sculling helps you stay focused on the movement of your hands instead of worrying about breathing or having your hips and head out of position.

 5. Scull like you mean it.
 Sculling, by nature, isn’t fast.
 For the particularly competitive of competitive swimmers taking it slow and properly requires a little added discipline not to kick and cheat.
 The rewards–a more efficient and faster-feeling stroke–however, are totally worth it.